Start Anywhere.

 (Re-) Movable Storage:

-The Silent Brick (VTL).
+The Silent Brick Air.

-The Silent Brick is also equipped with 12 hard disks and offers maximum data security in VTL mode thanks to erasure coding and a linear file system.
+The Silent Brick Air is also equipped with 12 hard disks and offers maximum data security in VTL mode thanks to erasure coding and a linear file system.
 As a virtual tape, it is directly controlled by the backup software and can thus also be "ejected" - true air gap, without tape.

 Technical Data & Variants